ibbles/LearningUnrealEngine/Blueprint Editor.md

 The Event Graph contains the moment to moment script this is run during gameplay.

-My Blueprint panel shows graphcs, functions, macros, variables, including Components, and event dispatchers.
+My Blueprint panel shows graphs, functions, macros, variables, including Components, and event dispatchers.
 Event dispatchers are a way to communicate between Blueprints.

 Types of nodes that can be added: